EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 <img src="images/new_dataset_2.png" alt="Data optimization strategy diagram" width="900" style="display: block; margin: 0 auto;">
 </div>

-In short, we evaluate all pairs on the positive samples, then roll the _outputs_, not the inputs to create the negatively labelled pairs.
+In short, we evaluate all pairs on the positive samples, then roll the _outputs_ (not the inputs) to create the negatively labelled pairs.

 Given a dataloader which generates pairs such that no two consecutive pairs in a batch are of the same class (including the first pair and last pair), a training